 Professor Bates’ team wanted to determine whether these chemicals could prevent fluid leaking in the retinas of animals with diabetes, whether they were effective in targeting a gene called SRPK1, which regulates the production of the VEGF protein, and whether the chemical could prevent abnormal blood vessel growth.

 Over the course of the project, the team found multiple pieces of evidence to show that blocking the effects of the gene, SRPK1, is a viable treatment for diabetic retinopathy.
 Targeting this gene with the drug SPHINX31, has been shown to reduce its activity and protect against diabetes-induced problems including leakiness in the eye, increases in eye permeability, and thickening of the retina.

 How will this research help to beat sight loss faster?

-Establishing that the drug SPHINX31 can be administered as an eye-drop rather than direct injections into the eye will deliver huge benefits, firstly to patients as the treatment will be more effective and convenient, and secondly to the health and social care system because eye drops are far less costly than injections.
+Establishing drugs that work in the same way as SPHINX31, which can be administered as an eye-drop rather than direct injections into the eye, will deliver huge benefit.
+Firstly, to patients as the treatment will be more effective and convenient, and secondly to the health and social care system because eye drops are far less costly than injections.

 This research was made possible thanks to the £103,000 given so generously by our community of donors.
 In particular, we would like to thank the Masonic Charitable Foundation, the Robert McAlpine Foundation, the Bill Brown 1989 Charitable Trust and the Carman Butler Charteris Trust for their very significant contributions.
 We are also deeply grateful to all our individual supporters, whose donations large and small have contributed to fund the development of this highly promising new treatment.